ER-climate-monitor/er-climate-monitor/docs/3-design.md

 #### API Gateway

 Within the API Gateway, `Redis` is used as a repository in which to store the tokens received from the Authentication Service.
 Moreover, to route client requests to other services, the `Axios` library is used.
+It is also used the `opossum` library for implementing the circuit breaker pattern.

 #### Notification Service